 Energy, Manufacturing & Value-Add Committee

-The Energy, Manufacturing and Value-Add Committee recommends policy positions and programs to strengthen development of Louisiana’s energy sector, including existing growth industries such as petro/chem and emerging industries such as LNG.
-The Committee also engages with manufacturing companies to explore value-add opportunities within the state and region.
+The Energy, Manufacturing and Value-Add Committee meets to recommend policy positions and programs to strengthen development of Louisiana’s energy sector, including existing growth industries such as petroleum/chemical and our regions emerging industries such as Liquid Natural Gas(LNG).
+The Committee engages with manufacturing companies to explore value-add opportunities within the state and region.
+The Committee is responsible for conducting an annual program focusing on the these sectors.

 Co-Chair: Eric Smith, Tulane Energy Institute